stibinator/DuAEF_Duik_Docs/src/docs/performance.md

 !!! tip
     You should always cut/hide a layer with automations as soon as it is outside of the frame!

+#### Motion Trails

+As [*motion trails*](motion-trail.md) have to generate bezier paths according to the movement of layers, if you have a lot of layers and parenting, this can lead to very poor performance, as a lot of calculations are needed.
+You can't do much about it, except in some cases animate the trails by hand: copy the position keyframes into a bezier path, and use the "trim paths" tool in a shape layer.

+If you don't need taper or variable width on the motion trail, make sure the advanced parameters are deactivated.

 #### Other automations

 The other automations are not particularly heavy.
 Just be careful with automations like the [_Effector_](effector.md) which is often used to drive a lot of layers together, which means its a lot of expressions.